microsoft/qsharp-language/Specifications/Language/2_Statements/ConditionalBranching.md

 Conditional branching is expressed in the form of `if`-statements.
 An `if`-statement consists of an `if`-clause, followed by zero or more `elif`-clauses and optionally an else-block.
-Each clause follows the patter
+Each clause follows the pattern:
 ```
-keyword (condition) {
+keyword condition {
     <statements>
 }
 ```